Growing Jeffersonia from seeds

 ,

-I’ve repotted some fine young Jeffersonia seedlings two weeks ago and now it took me a great pleasure to write this post.
+I’ve repotted some fine young Jeffersonia seedlings two weeks ago and now it took me a great pleasure to write this post (year 2016 :).
 Jeffersonia diphylla (Twinleaf) is a wonderful NA species that should be mandatory for all gardens; the pictures show it in its glory at Aspen Grove Gardens.

-A delight from early spring (April) to fall, and notice that although a woodland species, it is grown with a fair amount of sun and does very well.
+A delight from early spring (April) to fall, and notice that although it is a woodland species, it can be grown with a fair amount of sun.
+At least sun in the spring when it flowers it is best.

-Just like bulbous/tuberous species, the ones that form rhizomes need 2-3+ years to develop their root system before they will start flowering.
-The faster/better their rhizome grows, the sooner they will flower.
+Just like other bulbous/tuberous species that form rhizomes, Jeffersonia species need 2-3+ years to develop their root system before they will start flowering.
+The faster & better their rhizome grows, the sooner they will flower.
 Again, it is very easy to underestimate the size of a seedling root system.
 This is why the repotting is very important and can be done either in the fall or spring.
-Each period has its pros and cons, but for our climate at least, I incline for the late fall (after they’ve gone dormant).
+Each period has its pros and cons, also depending on your winter storage possibilities.

-I will outline next the whole process from sowing to repotting the seedlings:
+I will outline the whole process from sowing to repotting the seedlings:

-• Sow the seeds as soon as possible after collecting, or keep moist at room temperature; however, keep in mind that this species doesn’t keep too well in moist storage and seeds are available (if) for a short period.
+• Sow the seeds as soon as possible after collecting/receiving them.
+Otherwise, they have to be keep in moist storage at room temperature during the summer, and then in cold/moist storage.
+One observation is that these seeds don’t keep too well in moist storage, and they are usually available (if) for a short period.

-• Sow as usual or use my ‘space saving method’ – also very practical for someone who doesn’t want to have one pot sitting around by itself.
-Sow all the seeds in one larger pot and ‘plant’ the pot in the ground (in late fall I added some mulch on top, which I’ll remove in the spring).
+• Sow as usual in individual pots or use my ‘space saving method’ – also very practical for someone who doesn’t want to have one pot sitting around by itself.
+Sow all the seeds in one larger pot and ‘plant’ the pot in the ground (in late fall I added some mulch on top, removed in early spring).

 Tip: ‘plant’ the pot close to a shrub/tall perennial plant that will shelter and shade the seedlings; also close to the house so you won’t forget about it (the seedlings require extra watering during dry spells).
 Mine was close/beneath an old Peony, unfortunately I don’t have a picture.